Distance Learning Meets ADHD (Again): Smooth the Transition Back to Remote Schooling

 Still, so much is unclear.
 The new school year remains decidedly uncertain for most – a worrisome and even maddening reality for millions of parents and children, especially alternative learners with attention deficit hyperactivity disorder (ADHD or ADD), learning disabilities, and other conditions that benefit from support or services.

-During this tumultuous and unfamiliar back-to-school season, families must employ a combination of strategies that work to tame anxiety, set realistic expectations, establish do-able routines, and ensure school supports for their children.
+During this tumultuous and unfamiliar back-to-school season, families must employ a combination of strategies that work to tame anxiety, set realistic expectations, establish do-able routines, combat remote learning loss, and ensure school supports for their children.

 Distance Learning Preparations: Daily Routine Rules